This article explains how to include a link to PayPal in your invoice emails.

-Once your customer has made a payment using PayPal, your invoice will display a payment status of 'Payment Processing'.
+Once your client has made a payment using PayPal, your invoice will show a payment status of 'Payment Processing'.

 Once PayPal has processed the payment you'll see a 'Payment Received' status.
 If you’ve set up synchronization for your PayPal account your payment will be shown the next time your accounts are synced.

-In the event that the payment fails, you will see a 'Payment Failed' status.
-In this instance, your customer won't have been charged and you'll need to get back in touch to ask them to attempt another payment.
+In the event that the payment fails you’ll see a 'Payment Failed' status.
+In this instance, your client won’t have been charged and you’ll need to get back in touch to ask them to attempt another payment.